 - Bake until the milk has turned a caramel color, 1 ½ to 2 hours (check the water level after about 45 minutes and refill the hot water if necessary).

 - Let cool, then strain into a glass bowl.

 For the cookies:

 - Whisk flour, salt and spice together in a bowl.
 Set aside.

 - Whip butter and sugar until well combined and creamy.

 - Whip in the vanilla extract.

-- Whip in the dry ingredients, keep whipping until the dough starts to come together.
+- Whip in the dry ingredients and keep whipping until the dough starts to clump together.